 Why You Yawn During a Workout

-Don’t panic; yawning during a workout is completely natural.
+Believe it or not, yawning during a workout is completely natural.
 No, it does not mean that you should go take a nap or make your training regimen more exciting, but rather it’s your body’s way of cooling down.
-When you yawn you don’t only increase the amount of blood travelling to your brain, but you also lower the blood temperature.
+When you yawn you don’t only increase the amount of blood traveling to your brain, you also lower your blood temperature.
 During an intense workout, your body can become extremely hot depending on training conditions.
-A yawn serves as an air conditioner for the brain, preventing the possibility of fainting or nausea.

-The reason your body needs blood to the brain during a workout is because strenuous workouts and movements require a large amount of blood flow.
+The reason your body needs blood to the brain during a workout is that strenuous workouts and movements require a large amount of blood flow to all your muscles.
 This is evident in the resulting effect of swelling veins.
 The blood yielded is likely diverted from the brain and yawning is your brain’s way of reclaiming that blood.

-Yawning is natural but excess yawning can be dangerous.
+Yawning is natural but excessive yawning can be a sign of a more serious problem.
 A couple yawns here and there during a workout is normal and to be expected when performing intense exercises like deadlifts and squats.
 If your yawns are excessive and begin interfering with your workout, we suggest you take a break.
-Yawning too often can be an early sign of an oncoming dizzy spell or panic attack.
-It is suggested you visit a doctor if this occurs repeatedly.
-It can be an indicator of a larger blood flow or body temperature problem.
+Excessive yawning is a tell-tale sign of drowsiness, and it is often a sign of anxiety.
+For some, excessive yawning may be a sign of an oncoming panic attack or dizzy spell.

 The next time you yawn during a workout, thank your brain.
-The intensity of your workout may be robbing it of much needed blood flow.
+The intensity of your workout may be robbing it of much-needed blood flow.
 For a highly intense and effective workout, look no further than Sweat Equity Fitness.
-We offer high-intensity, station-based interval training sessions that include the best of cardio and weight training.
-Join us today for a free training session in Pompano Beach!
+We offer high-intensity station-based interval training sessions that include the best of cardio and weight training.
+Join us today for a free training session in Fort Lauderdale!